codingforpleasure/customized-workspace/Ubuntu/useful-resources/pytorch.md

 ```

 ## Transfer learning
 Transfer learning is an important concept in deep learning that has made it possible for us to use deep learning for various day-to-day tasks.
 It is a machine learning technique where a model trained for a task is reused to create a new model for a similar task.
-We take a
+We take a model trained on a large dataset and transfer its knowledge to a smaller dataset.
-model trained on a large dataset and transfer its knowledge to a smaller dataset.
-For computer vision tasks with a convolutional neural network (CNN), we freeze the early convolutional layers of the network and only train the last few layers.
+For computer vision tasks with a convolutional neural network (CNN),
+we freeze the early convolutional layers of the network and **only train the last few layers**.

-The early convolutional layers extract general, low-level features that are applicable across images for detecting edges, patterns, and gradients, while the later layers identify specific features within an image, and are specific to the dataset.
+The early convolutional layers extract general, low-level features that are applicable across images for detecting edges,
+patterns, and gradients, while the **later layers identify specific features within an image, and are specific to the dataset**.

 ### Freezing the model